 - Click the “Install” button and enter your password when prompted.

-After installation completes, log out or reboot, then select “Plasma” from the session chooser at the login screen.
+When Software Manager finishes, log out or reboot, then select “Plasma” from the session chooser at the login screen.
 If you want the additional applications included in kde-standard or kde-full, use the terminal installation method instead.

 Official KDE Resources